UniversalDependencies/UD_English-GUM/README.md

 The additional annotations `Split` and `Bridge` mark non-strict identity anaphora (see the [Universal Anaphora](http://universalanaphora.org/) project for more details).
 For example, at token 28 in the example, the pronoun "their" refers back to two non-adjacent entities, requiring a split antecedent annotation.
 The value `Split=person-1-Jared_Padalecki<person-192,person-97-Jensen_Ackles<person-192` indicates that `person-192` (the pronoun "their") refers back to two previous Entity annotations, with pointers separatated by a comma: `person-1-Jared_Padalecki` and `person-97-Jensen_Ackles`.
 Bridging anaphora is annotated when an entity has not been mentioned before, but is resolvable in context by way of a different entity: for example, token 2 has the annotation `Bridge=abstract-173<event-188`, which indicates that although `event-188` ("the second campaign...") has not been mentioned before, its identity is mediated by the previous mention of another entity, `abstract-173` (the project "Always Keep Fighting", mentioned earlier in the document, to which the campaign event belongs).

 Discourse annotations are given in RST dependencies following the conversion from RST constituent trees as suggested by Li et al. (2014) - for the original RST constituent parses of GUM see the [source repo](https://github.com/amir-zeldes/gum/).
 At the beginning of each Elementary Discourse Unit (EDU), and annotation `Discourse` gives the discourse function of the unit beginning with that token, followed by a colon, the ID of the current unit, and an arrow pointing to the ID of the parent unit in the discourse parse.
-For instance, `Discourse=purpose:105->104` at token 21 in the example below means that this token begins discourse unit 105, which functions as a `purpose` to unit 104, which begins at token 1 in this sentence ("Padalecki partnered with co-star Jensen Ackles --purpose-> to release a shirt...").
-The unique `ROOT` node of the discourse tree has no arrow notation, e.g. `Discourse=ROOT:2` means that this token begins unit 2, which is the Central Discourse Unit (or discourse root) of the current document.
+For instance, `Discourse=purpose:105->104:0` at token 21 in the example below means that this token begins discourse unit 105, which functions as a `purpose` to unit 104, which begins at token 1 in this sentence ("Padalecki partnered with co-star Jensen Ackles --purpose-> to release a shirt...").
+The final `:0` indicates that the attachment has a depth of 0, without an intervening span in the original RST constituent tree (this information allows deterministic reconstruction of the RST constituent discourse tree from the conllu file).
+The unique `ROOT` node of the discourse tree has no arrow notation, e.g. `Discourse=ROOT:2:0` means that this token begins unit 2, which is the Central Discourse Unit (or discourse root) of the current document.

 More information and additional annotation layers can be found in the GUM [source repo](https://github.com/amir-zeldes/gum/).